ZH-Lee/ZH-Lee.github.io/about/index.md

 ads: false
 ---

 I am a Postgraduate from UESTC in China.
 I love AI but my major is Materials Science.
-So this blog is record my learning experience of linux, python, git and machine learning.
+So this blog is to record my learning experience of linux, python, git and machine learning.

 Author Info:
 E-mail: lizh_1994@163.com